PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-Scatterbug.md

 This program will shiny hunt Pokémon around South Mesagoza Pokémon Center.
 Its main usage is to shiny hunt Scatterbug to collect all Vivillon forms.
 But it can also be used to collect shiny Pokémon that naturally spawn on land in South Mesagoza.

-In particular, this program can be used to shiny hunt all of these Pokémon:
+In particular, this program can be used to shiny hunt following Pokémon:

 - Scatterbug
+- Tarountula
 - Lechonk
-- Tarountula
 - Fletchling
+- Pawmi
+- Hoppip

 And probably more.